jaytrey777/Project-1-Revisited/README.md

 <img src = "https://github.com/jaytrey777/Project-1-Revisited/blob/main/Images/Lin_Reg_3_Largest_Coefficients.png">
 </p>
 <p>
-If the observation belongs to Outlet_Type, then the target sales will increase by 896.195 rupees.
-The type of store you have can increase your sales.
+If the observation belongs to `Outlet_Type`, then the target sales will increase by 896.195 rupees.
+There are 4 types of stores that were analyzed: Grocery Store, Supermarket Type 1, Supermarket Type 2, Supermarket Type 3.
+The type of store you have and its size has a direct impact on the sales.

-If the observation belongs to Item Visibility, then the target sales will decrease by 423.390 rupees.
-If items are not visible, it will hinder sales.
+If the observation belongs to `Item Visibility`, then the target sales will decrease by 423.390 rupees.
+Certain items are easily visible in multiple locations in the store while others are very hard to find.
+If items are not visible, they will be hard to find and this will hinder sales.

-If the observation belongs to Outlet_Identifier_OUT019, then the target sales will decrease by 467.652 rupees.
-This store can hinder sales.
+If the observation belongs to `Outlet_Identifier_OUT019`, then the target sales will decrease by 467.652 rupees.
+This store is of a specific type and has several factors that hinder sales.
 </p>